Backstreet Boys: Partnerships and other ventures

 The second leg of Into the Millennium Tour, which was also the first North American leg, was sponsored by Sears and was officially titled "Sears Presents Backstreet Boys Into The Millennium."
-The sponsorship was a part of Sears' new integrated marketing campaign that exclusively featured the Backstreet Boys.
-The campaign included a 30-second advertisement featuring the group, which was aired from August 1 to 15, 1999.
-The advertising promoted back-to-school sweepstakes, which gave each of the five fans the chance to win a $2,000 Sears shopping spree with their favorite Backstreet Boys member and a trip for four to the group's concert on December 1, 1999, in Tampa, Florida.
+The sponsorship was a part of Sears' new integrated worldwide marketing campaign exclusively featuring the Backstreet Boys.
+The campaign included a 30-second advertisement featuring the group and aired from August 1, 1999, to August 15, 1999.
+The advertising promoted a back-to-school sweepstakes giving five fans the chance to win a $2,000 Sears shopping spree with their favorite Backstreet Boys member and a trip for four to the group's concert on December 1, 1999, in Tampa, Florida.

 Carter, who was a comic fan, met comic book writer Stan Lee through his manager from The Firm in February 2000.
 Carter subsequently told Lee about his original concept of a six-issue series of comic books featuring members of the Backstreet Boys as superheroes called "Cyber Crusaders."
 Lee was interested in the concept; however, they ultimately decided to make it into only one issue.
 The comic book, titled Backstreet Project, was released in 2000 and was available for purchase at their concerts and online stores in 2000–2001.
 In addition to the book, a series of flash-based webisodes was also published in 2000.

 In January 2000, the Backstreet Boys signed a deal with Burger King.
 The deal included an exclusive compilation set available only at Burger King restaurants.
 The compilation consisted of three CDs featuring a new song called "It's True," live songs from the group's previous tours, and a VHS tape featuring backstage footage and interviews.
 In August 2000, it was announced that the deal would also include three TV commercials featuring the Backstreet Boys, and a promotion, which was the inclusion of an exclusive Backstreet Project Cyber Crusader toy in each Burger King Big Kids Meal and Kids Meal.